flimflam-austin/hugo-cms-test/content/quick_reads/20180926-18-09-25-president-trump-un-speech/index.md

       * OPEC “stabilizes” oil markets by agreeing to certain production output;
       that supply impacts price.

       * Pres.
-Trump wants OPEC to keep oil supply up, so prices stay down.
-      **OPEC may not agree**.
+Trump wants OPEC to keep oil supply up, so prices stay down.**OPEC may not agree**.
     _key: card-5-1ff62be0-f22b-4415-88da-39c5b745a21b
   - order: 5
+    useCheckmark: false
     body: >-
       ## Connecting The Dots